-For those who wish to continue in further study or research, the Faculty of Education, Health and Wellbeing currently offers a Post Graduate Certificate, Post Graduate Diploma and Masters Degree in Public Health.
+For those who wish to continue in further study or research, the Faculty of Education, Health and Wellbeing currently offers a Post Graduate Certificate, Post Graduate Diploma and Master’s Degree in Public Health.
 These may be studied full or part-time, or by Distance Learning, along with more flexible study options for those who wish to take stand alone modules as part of their Continuing Professional Development (CPD).
-There is also the possibility of pursuing Graduate Nurse / Physicians Associate training.
+There is also the possibility of pursuing Graduate Nurse / Physician Associate training.